damrek/mernshop/README.md

 - **Backend**: API Express JS Framework (Node) + JWT Auth
 - **Frontend**: React (JavaScript + Hooks) + Redux + Material-UI components and theming

 For the the development process I decided to setup up Prettier + ESlint + Husky dependencies so as to assure an code format without broken rules in each git commit.
-Finally the website has been deployed in Heroku servers.
+Finally the website has been deployed on Heroku.

 ## Screenshot